Get Personal Loan Rates

 Compare Lenders, Rates and Fees

-If you’ve decided to take out a personal loan, make sure to shop around.
+If you’ve decided to take out a personal loan to pay off your credit card debt, make sure to shop around.
 Banks, credit unions and online lenders all make loans with competitive interest rates.
 We recommend borrowers consider getting a personal loan with the bank or credit union you already use as they might be willing to overlook some flaws in your application.
-What’s more, federal credit unions have rates capped at 18%, and many major banks have maximum rates between 18% and 25%.
+Also, federal credit unions have rates capped at 18%, and many major banks have maximum rates between 18% and 25%.
 For comparison, many online lenders have rates as high as 36%.

 Not only should you be looking for a lower interest rate, but you should think about the fees you may be charged for taking out a personal loan.
 Many personal loans will come with origination fees of 1% to 6% of the loan amount.
 This means that if you take out a $10,000 loan with a 5% origination fee, you will only receive $9,500 in your bank account.
 However, some lenders, like SoFi, LightStream and Discover, don’t charge any origination fees.
 Most lenders will charge late fee, non-sufficient funds or returned payments fees and check processing fees, but you won’t have to pay any of these fees if you pay on-time through direct debit.